Dublin Suburban Rail

 In 2018, Commuter services carried 14.6 million passengers, with DART carrying 20 million.

-Apart from the service to Newry, the lines are owned and operated by Iarnród Éireann.
+The lines are owned and operated by Iarnród Éireann.
 The Luas light rail system is not part of this network and is not operated by Iarnród Éireann.
 As of 2018, the Luas Red Line between Connolly and Heuston Stations is the only one featured on DART network maps, although the Green Line terminates at Broombridge station since late 2017.

-Since 2015, Iarnród Éireann has conducted an extensive crackdown on fare evaders by increasing ticket checks on all services in the Greater Dublin Area.
-These include members of staff checking tickets and Leap cards both on-board its trains or at the stations.

 Service frequency

 Services run from 05:40 to 01:11 from Monday to Saturday and 07:55 to 01:05 on Sunday.
 However, the frequency varies by line, with the DART service being more frequent (every 10 minutes off-peak, every 4 minutes peak) and services to outer stations being less frequent (up to once every hour off-peak).
 Fewer trains run on Sunday than any other day, and special timetables may be made for public holidays.
 There are no services on Christmas Day or St Stephen's Day.